wvbe/ask-nicely/README.md

   precontrollers and controllers.
 This allows you to pass an application/config object along.

 ## Release notes
-- planned for v1.1.1
-    - `DeepOption` with a default value should stay undefined if flag is not set, like rest of `Option` classes.
+- v 2.0.0
+    - Expose classes as an ES6 module
+    - Package using rollup and babel ES2015 preset
+    - _Rename the AskNicely (root class) to Root_
+    - _Do not expose the root class as a default export_
+    - _Do not expose classes via an instance of ask-nicely_
+- v 1.1.1
+    - Fix the way InputError was exposed
 - v1.1.0
     - Adding `Command#addAlias(alias)`
     - Throwing new `InputError` as opposed to regular `Error` in some cases, allows you do distinguish user errors from